Admissions tutors will assess the Roles and Responsibilities form using the following criteria:

 Give an example

 Next you have the opportunity to give us a real example of something that you have done which has been a real practical help to someone else.
 Candidates who give us an example with an important benefit for someone from a sustained effort will attract more marks than those giving examples from a one-off incident.
 We do expect you to write (with appropriate regard for confidentiality) about an individual you have helped.
 In most cases students will do well to use examples to demonstrate their effectiveness when undertaking work experience, e.g. how an individual benefitted from the student’s engagement with them.
 If the example used relates to family or friends, then the help given needs to be well above and beyond what would be expected from any friend or family member.
 Examples do not have to come from caring experiences.
-If you have made a positive difference to someone’s life through a supporting, mentoring or coaching role – whether in school/college, a community organization or a leisure group (sports team, drama group, etc.) – and this reflects a specific, sustained effort that you made for that person, this may also provide a good example.
+If you have made a positive difference to someone’s life through a supporting, mentoring or coaching role – whether in school/college, a community organisation or a leisure group (sports team, drama group, etc) – and this reflects a specific, sustained effort that you made for that person, this may also provide a good example.

 We regret we are unable to provide any additional information about what candidates should include on the Roles and Responsibilities form.
 Admissions Tutors will assess the form using these criteria published on the website.